Nhandos/Nhandos.github.io/_posts/2025-05-03-wordle-solver.md

 G_{\text{entropy}} = \arg\max_{G\in\mathcal{W}}{H(X\mid{G})}
 $$

-That policy is superb when thousands of words are still possible, but it loses its edge once the candidate set $W_n$ shrinks to a few dozen.
+That policy is superb when thousands of words are still possible, but it loses its edge once the candidate set $W$ shrinks to a few dozen.
 At that point you also care about:

 * "What's the chance I simply *hit* the answer right now?"